 You are required to have more than two exits if you have a large number of employees or if the size of the building does not allow employees to exit safely.
 Large manufacturing facilities often have multiple exits placed strategically around the building to get as many people as possible out quickly without causing congestion.

 Crucially, the two exit routes must be located as far away from each other as practical in case one is blocked by fire or smoke.

 Primary and Secondary Fire Exits Should Lead In Opposite Directions

 The primary exit route should lead you to the nearest exit.
 The secondary route should lead you in the opposite direction of the primary route.
 This applies even if the route leads you to an exit further away than what the next closest might be.

 One of the most common—and most dangerous—mistakes we see on fire evacuation maps has to do with secondary exit routes.
 It seems logical to plan both routes along the fastest way out of the building.
 But, if your secondary route is too close to the primary, you risk both being blocked by fire or smoke and leaving no safe way to exit the building.

-If you are creating your evacuation maps in house, this is something to keep in mind.
-For more details on OSHA and ICC codes and standards, see the links below.
+If you are creating your evacuation maps in-house, this is something to keep in mind.
+More information on OSHA and ICC codes and standards is linked below.

-Building Maps is the industry leader in fire evacuation and security mapping illustration and services.
+Building Maps is the industry leader in fire evacuation and safety mapping illustration.
 Send us your existing maps or blueprints, and we will create safe, clean, properly oriented evacuation maps for your buildings.
-Please contact us, visit our website, or request a quote for more info on our services.
+Please contact us, explore our website, or request a quote for more info on our services.